 How we manage safety at all levels of our business:

-- A safety satisfaction survey allows us to obtain feedback from employees and agents.
-Issues can also be raised confidentially through the ‘speak up’ hotline
+- A safety satisfaction survey allows us to obtain feedback from employees and customer representatives.
+Issues can also be raised confidentially through the Speak Up service.

 The wellbeing of our people is very important in increasing levels of engagement and providing an excellent service to our customers.
 We comply with local law on working hours and overtime and respect the minimum wage in all countries where we operate.
 In addition, we provide a range of resources and services to support various elements of wellbeing.